webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Agent-Provocateur.md

 ---
 aliases:
 - Agent Provocateur
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/0
-  - Cypher/Rules/Abilities/Enabler
+- Ability/Tier/Mid
-type:
-  - Enabler
+- Ability/Categories/Task
 ---

-# Agent Provocateur
+## Agent Provocateur

-**Type**: Enabler

-Choose one of the following to be trained in:
-- attacking with a weapon of your choice
-- demolitions
-- sneaking and lockpicking (if you choose this last option, you are trained in both)
+Choose one of the following to be trained in: attacking with a weapon of your choice, demolitions, or sneaking and lockpicking (if you choose this last option, you are trained in both).
+Enabler.